 If someone asked Ed how he built his castle, he would just answer “It’s not hard if you know how.” or that he understood the laws of weight and leverage well and that he discovered the secrets of the pyramids.

 In November 1951 Ed became all and he put a sign at the front door: “Going to the Hospital”.
 Only a couple of days later he suffered a stroke and died at the age of 64.

 Having no will the castle became the property of his closest living relative in America, a nephew from Michigan named Harry.
 According to the Coral Castle website, the nephew was in poor health and sold it to a family from Illinois in 1953.

 The new owners changed the name from Rock Gate Park to Coral Castle and turned it into a tourist attraction.
 In 1981 the castle got sold to Coral Castle Inc and the company retains ownership today.
 In 1984, the property was listed on the National Register of Historic Places.

-On my flickr page you can find some more photos from Coral Castle.
+On my Flickr page, you can find more photos from Coral Castle.